fmi-lab/up-group5/homeworks/homework1-08112015/README.md

 #### Problem 3
 ##### Points: 3

-Write a program that prints all numbers in the range `[m,n]` which if the k-th right-to-left digit of a number is removed, the number gets smaller an integer times (If the second digit of 105 is removed it becomes 15, thus 7 times smaller and 7 is a whole number, so 105 is printed).
+Write a program that prints all numbers in the range `[m,n]` which if the k-th right-to-left digit of a number is removed, the number gets smaller an integer times.
+(If the second digit of 105 is removed it becomes 15, thus 7 times smaller than 105 and 7 is a whole number, so 105 is printed)

 ##### Examples
 ```c++